 Ear-damaging drugs or a rough bump on the noggin can also play a role.

-And let’s not forget about tumors – those unwelcome guests can show up too.
+And let’s not forget about tumors or hypothyroidism.

 When no specific cause is found, it’s called idiopathic vestibular syndrome.

 The good news?
 Most of the time, pups bounce back in about two to three weeks, but they could have some wobbling or a head tilt that sticks around for life.

 When the eye takes a hit, it’s like a ripple effect – you might see some funky eye movements going on.

 Dogs love running, playing, and sometimes getting a bit wild.

 But with all that action, there’s a chance an eye injury could happen.